gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 This document defines two new registries in the Stream Control Transmission Protocol (SCTP) Parameters group that IANA maintains.
-Theses registries are for the extra cause codes for protection related errors and the Options.
+Theses registries are for the extra cause codes for protection related errors and the Protection Options identifiers for the PVALID chunk.
 It also adds registry entries into several other registries in the Stream Control Transmission Protocol (SCTP) Parameters group:

 *  Two new SCTP Chunk Types